 If windy conditions or where rough handling is likely then a dynamic microphone will be a better choice.
 Also, consider the cost.
 Although a $3,000+ Neumann U87 may be your dream studio microphone, you wouldn’t risk taking it on the road

 Popular condenser microphones for recording voiceovers include the Rode NT1A, Audio-Technica AT2035, SE Electronics sE2200, and Neumann TLM 102.
-For recording dialogue with a boom mic, the Samson CO2 supercardioid mic represents great value for money.
-If you want to go for a higher quality condenser microphone consider the Rode NTG4+.
+For recording dialogue with a boom mic, the Samson CO2 super-cardioid mic represents terrific value for money.
+If you want to go for a higher quality condenser microphone, consider the Rode NTG4+.

 Condenser microphones require power